The December 2020 stimulus and COVID relief bill has two major features that impact student loan borrowers.

 Hence, the true number of borrowers who know how to recalculate their payment is likely much lower.

 When I saw this data, I knew we needed broader action than the Trump student loan interest freeze with a 60-day forbearance.

 This stimulus bill took dramatic action and allows borrowers to count all suspended payments for the next six months towards any forgiveness problem they would have been eligible for.

 So borrowers continue to accrue credit towards PSLF, IDR, and other forgiveness programs.
 In the case of PSLF, you would need to maintain a full-time job at a not for profit or government employer but these $0 a month payments would count.

 Remember there are no employment conditions for 20 year PAYE and 25-year REPAYE forgiveness.
 So suspended payments count for that type of forgiveness too.

-In other words, if you’re a borrower with Federal Direct Student Loans, there is no reason not to get excited about this national student loan forbearance.
+In other words, if you’re a borrower with Federal Direct Student Loans, there is no reason not to get excited about the national student loan forbearance until it ends.

-Only loans held by the Department of Education appear to qualify for this interest and payment freeze thanks to the stimulus plan language.
+Only loans held by the Department of Education qualify for this interest and payment freeze, thanks to the stimulus plan language.